railsgirls/guides.railsgirls.com/_posts/2012-06-03-thumbnails.markdown

 ## *1.* Installing ImageMagick

-* OS X: run `brew install imagemagick`.
+* macOS: run `brew install imagemagick`.
 If you don't have the brew command, you can [install Homebrew here][in-homebrew].
 * Windows: download and run the [ImageMagick installer][im-win] (use the first *download* link).
 In the installation wizard, make sure you check the checkbox to install legacy binaries.